PipeWire/wireplumber/docs/rst/daemon/configuration/bluetooth.rst

 =======================

-Using the same format as the :ref:`ALSA monitor <config_alsa>`, the configuration file ``wireplumber.conf.d/bluetooth.conf`` is charged to configure the Bluetooth devices and nodes created by WirePlumber.
+Using the same format as the :ref:`ALSA monitor <config_alsa>`, the configuration file ``wireplumber.conf.d/bluetooth.conf`` configures the Bluetooth devices and nodes created by WirePlumber.

 * *Settings*